When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $1,225.
+Private Room: Have your own room, subject to availability, for a supplemental cost of $1,225 ($1,275 for 2022 departures).
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Our trip begins with a welcome dinner in Christchurch on Day 1.
 We recommend you arrive by 1 p.m. that day so you can clear customs, settle into your accommodations, and meet our guide and fellow travelers in time for dinner.
 Our trip concludes in the afternoon on Day 11.
 If leaving New Zealand directly after our trip, we recommend departing after 5 p.m. that day.
 If you'd like to extend your trip, we’re happy to provide suggestions for things to do and see in the city on your own.

 In New Zealand, summer lasts from November until March, with January and February being the warmest months.
 The rain in New Zealand is geographic in nature; the west coast is wetter than the east, so you’ll typically experience a mixed bag as you move throughout the country.
+Rain can happen at any time of year, and it is not uncommon to experience three seasons in one day.
 We like to think that there's no such thing as bad weather—only bad preparation!
 Pack well and you'll be happy.

 We can cater to all dietary restrictions and allergies—just let us know at the time of booking.
 We’ll eat out at local restaurants and dine in with delicious home-cooked meals prepared by our guide.
 Lunches are often picnic-style and eaten outdoors, while breakfasts are family-style.
 We’ll have a snack basket on the bus and water available at all times.